The Modern Barlow Trail Road

 The Historic Paths of Barlow Trail Road and Lolo Pass Road

-Have you ever driven along Barlow Trail Road or Lolo Pass Road and wondered where they came from?
-These quiet, winding roads are more than just roads we take to come and go—they’re living pieces of history.
+Have you ever driven along Barlow Trail Road or Lolo Pass Road and wondered about their origins?
+These quiet, winding roads are more than just modern routes—they are living pieces of history.

-Long before cars or bicycles rolled over these paths, there were game trails and pathways used by the area’s first inhabitants.
-Later, they became lifelines for Oregon Trail pioneers.
-Over time, they evolved into crucial connections for residents and the modern communities we know today.
+Long before cars or bicycles rolled over them, these paths were game trails and footpaths used by the region’s first inhabitants.
+Later, Oregon Trail pioneers relied on them as lifelines to complete their westward journey.
+Over time, they evolved into crucial connections for local residents and the modern communities we know today.

 From Wagon Wheels to Hackett Road

-Back in the mid-1800s, the original Barlow Trail was a rugged but vital route for settlers completing the Oregon Trail.
-As pioneers descended from Mount Hood, they followed the north side of the Zigzag River to its meeting point with the Sandy River.
-At the big bend of the Sandy, they crossed using a log bridge built by settlers.
+In the mid-1800s, the original Barlow Trail served as a rough but vital route for settlers completing the Oregon Trail.
+As pioneers descended from Mount Hood, they followed the north side of the Zigzag River until they reached the Sandy River.
+At the big bend of the Sandy, they crossed over a log bridge built by settlers.

-Later, the trail shifted to the south side of the Sandy River, leaving remnants of its earlier path behind.
-Eventually, parts of the old trail were reworked into rudimentary roads for local use, including one that became Hackett Road.
-Named after early settlers in the area, the memory of whom lives on in the name of nearby Hackett Creek.
+Later, the trail shifted to the south side of the Sandy River, leaving behind remnants of the earlier path.
+As a result, settlers repurposed parts of the old trail into local roads, including Hackett Road.
+This road, named after early settlers in the area, still carries their legacy in the name of nearby Hackett Creek.

 The McIntyre Bridge: A Critical Connection

-By 1910 access to the road on the north side of the Sandy River was a challenge for settlers.
-Simple, primitive, early bridges would come and go depending on the water levels of the Sandy River.
-In that year J.T.
-McIntyre, an early settler in the Brightwood area, built a sturdy bridge over the Sandy River at Brightwood, creating access to the road on the north side of the river.
+By 1910, settlers struggled to access the road on the north side of the Sandy River.
+Early bridges were unstable and often washed away, making travel difficult.
+That year, J.T.
+McIntyre, an early settler in Brightwood, took action.
+He built a sturdy bridge over the Sandy River, providing reliable access to the road on the north side.

-This new bridge not only facilitated travel for those living in the area but also laid the groundwork for the road’s later development and naming.
-Without McIntyre’s efforts, the settlers on the north side would have remained isolated from the growing Mt Hood automobile road nearby.
+This new bridge transformed travel in the area.
+Residents could now cross the river safely, and it became a key link for the growing community.
+Without McIntyre’s efforts, settlers on the north side would have remained isolated from the developing Mount Hood automobile road nearby.
+Consequently, his work played a crucial role in connecting these remote settlements.

 The Road to The Truman Farm

-Around the time that the McIntyre Bridge was built, Ezra and Eliza Truman homesteaded on the north side of the Sandy River, near Zigzag Ridge.
-Ezra, a mountain guide and farmer, used the newly connected road to access their homestead and to deliver milk and produce to their neighbors.
+Around the same time, Ezra and Eliza Truman homesteaded on the north side of the Sandy River, near Zigzag Ridge.
+Ezra, a mountain guide and farmer, relied on the newly connected road to reach his homestead.
+He used it to deliver milk and produce to his neighbors.

-Over time, this road became known as Truman Road, named after the family who lived at the very end.
-The route remained essential even after Ezra’s death in 1917, as it provided critical access to settler’s homes, and cabins and lodges to service a newly forming tourism industry that would develop in the area with the increase of automobile traffic on the old automobile road to Mount Hood.
+Over time, this route became known as Truman Road, named after the family who lived at its farthest end.
+Even after Ezra’s death in 1917, the road remained essential.
+It provided access to settler homes, cabins, and lodges, supporting the early tourism industry that grew alongside the increase in automobile travel to Mount Hood.
+Because of this, the area became a gateway for visitors exploring the region.

 DeVeny Road: A Valuable Connection

-In the early 20th century, Dr. William DeVeny, a local Zigzag cabin owner and civic leader from Montavilla, now a part of Portland, saw the need for further improvements to the local roads.
-With support from the Mount Hood Improvement Association, formed by DeVeny and other locals who would benefit from the new road, as well as local government funding, he spearheaded the construction of DeVeny Road linking the Mount Hood automobile road on the south side of the Sandy River to the east end of Truman Road on the north.
+In the early 1900s, Dr. William DeVeny, a Zigzag cabin owner and civic leader from Montavilla (now part of Portland), saw the need for better road access.
+With support from the Mount Hood Improvement Association and local government funding, he led the construction of DeVeny Road.

 A Modern Legacy